opendatacube/datacube-dataset-config/odc-product-delete/README.md

 ## Delete ODC Product from Explorer (`delete_odc_product_explorer.sql` )

-- After deletion of ODC Product, records in Cubedash tables are not cleared.
+- After deletion of ODC Product, records in Explorer's tables are not cleared.
 - This script will delete records related to an ODC product from the Explorer Schema in the ODC DB.
 - It deletes records from these tables `cubedash.dataset_spatial`, `cubedash.time_overview`, `cubedash.product`.
 - Also, it refreshes materialised view `cubedash.mv_dataset_spatial_quality`.